-Council, in levying their 2023/2024 rates should take necessary steps to avoid exceeding their allowable notional yield.
-All figures are based on valuations on hand as of 4 June 2023 and there are properties awaiting amended valuations due to objections, splits and amalgamations.
+Council, in levying their 2024/2025 rates should take necessary steps to avoid exceeding their allowable notional yield.
+All figures are based on valuations on hand as of 10 March 2024.
+Council may still be waiting on updated valuations to properties due to objections, splits and amalgamations.